All posts

 Screen-aware context.
 The /screen command captures the current display and either passes it to a vision-capable model or runs on-device OCR via Apple's Vision framework.
 The screenshot never leaves your machine.

 Streaming token rendering with cancellation.
-When the model is responding, Thuki streams tokens to the chat UI as they arrive from Ollama, with markdown rendering and code-block syntax highlighting computed incrementally.
+When the model is responding, Thuki streams tokens to the chat UI as they arrive from the engine, with markdown rendering and code-block syntax highlighting computed incrementally.
 The user can cancel mid-stream.

 Conversation persistence.
 Conversations are stored locally in a bundled SQLite database.
 No cloud sync, no account, no leak path.